 Yes, I have a story.
 I have seen some very dark places.
 I struggle with what you struggle with.
 I experience pain in my body.
 I feel dark and alone at times.
 I can easily allow my mind to go into the depths of these places and spin a web of misery for myself.
 But as I return to the present moment and my body, I am no longer in a state of delusion that believes my gifts, passion and identity rise from the stories I have told.
 I have come to a place in my own journey where I know that the stories of pain that I used to tell only keep me stuck in a loop of pain, depression and separation from the healing grace of spirit and life force that is always ready to move into and through me when I let go.
 (Many of my “stories” you will find wound into the blogs, poems and writings in this site.)

 I am a daughter, a sister, a lover, a simple woman and a divine goddess.
 I sing with the plants and I run with the wolves.
-Strip me of all of those labels and I am only human; I am love.
+Strip me of all of identity and I am only a simple human; I am love.
 I am thankful for my life and that I have privilege to explore my heart and the mysteries of my body.
 This is not an easy path and I honor the courage it takes for you to explore your own healing, stories and self truths.
 Our journey together will take the forms most guided by you, your body’s needs and your spirit’s cries.
 This is why I do not define what I do as I weave in all of what has transformed me, all I have learned and all I am guided to do by my own spirits.

 Your body, as I said, holds your stories.
 I hold the space for you to connect your stories to those parts of your body where life force has been locked.
-The modalities I employ:

 Jamie Lashbrook ~ LMP, CHHC